Our Journey To Canyonlands

 The hike itself is only a little over 2 miles, and it is a beautiful one!
 In the end, you reach this giant amphitheater that overlooks into a Star Wars looking canyon.
 Sit down, relax for a bit, and take in that view!

 Honestly, you could stop here and be completely satisfied!
 The amphitheater is astonishing!
 And the views of the canyon are incredible.
 But, if you want to see the entrance to the archeological site, you aren’t there yet.

 The Archaeological Site

-This is the archeological site.
-There has been vandalism in the past year which has caused a rope to close off the actual site.
+There has been vandalism in the past year at the archeological site, which has caused a rope to close off the actual site.
 You are allowed to go up to that rope, although it is extremely difficult to reach that point!

 If you want to find the site, let me help you out with that so you don’t spend an hour searching for it like we did. 😉 The archeological site is to the LEFT of the amphitheater if you are facing out at the canyon.
 In other words, it’s BEFORE the amphitheater.
 You can make it to the rope by going into the amphitheater and then walking up the cliff back towards where you came from.

 The trouble is, locating where the rope and site are, is super challenging.
 It is much higher than the ground that you are on.
 And the hike to reach the rope is slightly terrifying.
 According to this blog post, (which has great, detailed instructions about this hike), the safest way to reach the kiva is to take the high line up at the top of the cliff and hug that the entire way up.
 I would seriously recommend this!
 I almost slid down the cliff at one point because I lost my footing which was absolutely terrifying!

 Thankfully, I did make it to the top and didn’t get injured or die!
 But I would definitely recommend taking the high road that is a smoother trail instead of scaling the cliff up!
 Some of the rocks are loose!